 Barrel & Bushel

 Barrel & Bushel sits inside Tysons Galleria's Tysons One Place development, positioning it within one of Northern Virginia's most commercially active dining corridors.
-The format reads as an American beer-and-food concept, placing it in a peer set that includes casual-upscale bistros serving the Tysons and McLean professional crowd.
+The format reads as an American beer-and-food concept, placing it in a comparable set that includes casual-upscale bistros serving the Tysons and McLean professional crowd.
 For the area, it offers a more relaxed register than the white-tablecloth options nearby.

 The Tysons Corridor and What It Asks of a Restaurant